An electronic guide to some of the best ways to study

 - 5.3 Be clear about the objective of the experiment and the methodology before starting it.
 Get to practical on time, and listen to the instructions.
 If you do not, the lecturer may not allow you to attempt the practical at all on safety grounds.

 - 5.4 Eliminate as many variables as you can e.g. keep the temperature constant.

 - 5.5 If some variables cannot be eliminated, you should consider using a control group or control experiment.
 You may need to repeat the experiment many times to get statistically meaningful results.
 For experiments which will take a lot of time, you should consult your (statistics) lecturer for advice on how best to carry out the experiment, collect the data, analyse it and display it in your report.

 5.6 Ask your lecturer about the format required for the write-up.
 Most departments issue their own guidelines on writing-up and keeping laboratory logbooks.
 As a general guideline your write-up should have:

-- the date of the experiment
+- your full first name, SURNAME, student id number and the date of the experiment

 - a title

 - a brief summary of the experiment (ask if this is required)

 - a description of the apparatus (usually including diagrams)

 - a description of the method (sometimes including diagrams or flow charts)